Removals to Europe, UK and Overseas Moving Service

 Removals to New Zealand | Removals to Christchurch | Removals from Christchurch

-Removals to New Zealand / Removals from New Zealand - click here for full information on our removals to New Zealand service or click here to get a detailed quote of your move
+- click here for full information on our international removals to New Zealand Removals to Christchurch New Zealand service or click here to get a detailed quote for your move

 About Christchurch

-Christchurch, "the garden city" of New Zealand is located on New Zealand’s south Island.
-It is the largest city on the island and the 2nd largest in New Zealand as a whole.
-Although the city centre is actually quite compact, there are a huge range of commercial and leisure activities available to its 414000 strong population.
+Christchurch, "the garden city" of New Zealand is located on New Zealand's South Island.
+It is the largest city on the island and the second largest in New Zealand as a whole.
+Although the city centre is actually quite compact, there are a huge range of commercial and leisure activities available to its 400,000 strong population.

 Combining a dynamic business environment with a strong educational base, a rich cultural scene and some great food and wines, Christchurch is a multi-facetted world-class city with a diverse and interesting landscape.
-Bordered by hills and the Pacific Ocean and close to the Canterbury plains, there is the potential here for sports of all kinds, trekking, climbing and biking, as well as every kind of water sport and considering sport is central to the lives and pastimes of so many New Zealanders, it is little wonder this oasis of activity, is so popular.
+Bordered by hills and the Pacific Ocean and situated close to the Canterbury plains, there is the potential here for sports of all kinds, trekking, climbing and biking, as well as every kind of water sport.
+Considering sport is central to the lives and pastimes of so many New Zealanders, it is little wonder this oasis of activity is so popular.

 Christchurch is a city of parks and gardens.
 There are no less than 13 major parks within the city’s limits, the main one being Hagley Park.
 This centrally located green zone is split into North and South Hagley, by a road called Riccarton Avenue.
 If you’re in the area, make sure you visit the botanical gardens, the museum and the art gallery.
 You can also hire canoes from here and go for a paddle along the River Avon.

-If sport is your thing then Hagley Park is the place, you can play or watch everything from netball to golf, soccer and rugby and even go circuit training if you’re feeling fit enough.
+If sport is your thing, then Hagley Park is the place to go to play or watch everything from netball to golf, soccer and rugby and you can even go circuit training if you're feeling fit enough.
 There are cycle and footpaths that enter and leave the park from all round its perimeter, making the space easy to access from any direction.

 No article written about the city of Christchurch on or after September 4th, 2010 could fail to mention the devastating earthquakes that have all but destroyed large parts of the city.
 Measuring 7.1 on the Richter scale, the first quake was the most destructive to hit the island since that of 1931.
-Somehow and miraculously on this occasion, there were no fatalities, just billions and billions of dollars worth of damage caused.
+Somehow, and miraculously on this occasion, there were no fatalities, just billions and billions of dollars worth of damage caused.
 February 22nd, 2011 saw another quake hit the city.
-Smaller in magnitude, at 6.3, this one however, was more deadly.
-Claiming the lives of at least 65 people it heaped further misery on those who where just beginning to get themselves back on track after the last quake.
+It was smaller in magnitude, at 6.3, but this one however, was more deadly.
+Claiming the lives of at least 65 people it heaped further misery on those who were just beginning to get themselves back on track after the last quake.

 Those that intend to stay and tough it out in New Zealand’s garden city can look forward to an extensive programme of inner city regeneration, centred on the area of Sydenham.
 Christchurch City Council has launched the Sydenham Town Regeneration Project, a project charged with the task of developing a plan that will set out the long-term vision for Sydenham Town.
 The area has been identified as having the potential to be a vibrant urban neighbourhood and their plan is to "work closely with the local community and key stakeholders to re-establish Sydenham as a strong, thriving and attractive area."